 Why Parenting Doesn't Stop at 18

-Remember yourself at the age of 18.
+Think back and remember yourself at the age of 18.
 Did you know everything you needed to know about life?
-Were you entirely prepared to support yourself on your own?
-Did you have all the emotional support, encouragement, and discipline that you needed to make your own decisions confidently?
+Were you prepared to support yourself financially?
+Did you have the emotional support, encouragement, and discipline to make your decisions confidently?